mdb/terratest-tf-plan-demo/README.md

 `terratest-tf-plan-demo` demos such `terratest`-based Terraform plan testing.

-## Overview

-* `docker-compose.yaml` creates a local
-  [localstack](https://localstack.cloud/)-based mock AWS environment.
-* `bootstrap` is a minimal Terraform project that creates a [localstack](https://localstack.cloud/) `terratest-demo` S3 bucket, and seeds the bucket with a `s3://terratest-demo/terraform.tfstate` Terraform state.
-* The repo's root directory homes a Terraform project using `s3://terratest-demo/terraform.tfstate` as its remote state backend.
-The project manages 3 resources:
-    * `resource.null_resource.foo`
-    * `resource.null_resource.bar`
-    * `resource.null_resource.baz`
-* `test` homes a simple `terratest` test that fails if a Terraform plan indicates any destructive actions against any of the resources managed by the root directory Terraform project.
-* The `Makefile` homes convenience utilities for creating and interacting with the demo resources.

 ## See the demo in GitHub Actions

 The [CI/CD pipeline](https://github.com/mdb/terratest-tf-plan-demo/actions/runs/6004252774) running against the `main` branch is composed of three jobs, each of which succeeds: